-With OneSafe, you can keep your passwords protected, as well as other personal details with a master password and you can create additional passwords for selected folders and categories.
+With OneSafe, you can keep your passwords protected, as well as other personal details with a master password, and you can create additional passwords for selected folders and categories.

 This app lets you manage and store passwords and personal data securely.
-It is an easy to use management system that also offers a password generator to help you create secure passwords quickly.
+It is an easy-to-use management system that also offers a password generator to help you create secure passwords quickly.

-Keeper has an auto-fill option to enter login details in your favorite websites easily and it can also remember new passwords.
-You can download Keeper for free for Android, Windows Phone, iOS and even desktop but you can also subscribe to their premium plans for cloud backup and device syncing.
+Keeper has an auto-fill option to enter login details in your favorite websites easily, and it can also remember new passwords.
+You can download Keeper for free for Android, Windows Phone, iOS, and even desktop, but you can also subscribe to their premium plans for cloud backup and device syncing.

-Prices for the cloud plans range from $9.99 per year for individuals to $59.99 per year for businesses and they offer complete backup and protection.
+Prices for the cloud plans range from $9.99 per year for individuals to $59.99 per year for businesses, and they offer complete backup and protection.

 You can also store important login information and personal data and lock it with one master password with mSecure, an app that works with Android and iOS.
 The information kept in the encrypted vault can be copied or used for the auto-filling option supported by the built-in browser.

-With the password generator, you can establish secure password and store them. mSecure also offers a wide variety of backup options for local or remote cloud storage.
+With the password generator, you can establish a secure password and store them. mSecure also offers a wide variety of backup options for local or remote cloud storage.